MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccomtearoffobject-class.md

 ### <a name="remarks"></a>Açıklamalar

-Ayrılan tüm kaynakları serbest bırakır, sonlandırmayı çağırır ve modül kilit sayısını azaltır.
+Ayrılan tüm kaynakları boşaltıyor, FinalRelease'i çağırır ve modül kilit sayısını atar.

-##  <a name="ccomtearoffobjectbase"></a>CComTearOffObject:: CComTearOffObjectBase
+## <a name="ccomtearoffobjectccomtearoffobjectbase"></a><a name="ccomtearoffobjectbase"></a>CcomtearoffObject::ccomtearoffobjectbase

 Oluşturucu.